 What is snoring?

-Potential points to consider for why you may have started to snore
+Six causes of why you may have started to snore:

 If your nose has become blocked – perhaps you have a cold or hay fever – You will be more prone to mouth breathing when sleeping.
 Nighttime chronic blocked nose symptoms is a strong risk factor for snoring3.
 Mouth breathing increases the likelihood of creating turbulence and noisy breathing (snoring) at night.
 Other medical reasons can exist to cause a blocked nose, which can be discussed with a pharmacist or medical practitioner depending upon severity.
 Anti-snoring devices are sold, which work by keeping the nose more patent for this group once they have ruled out other medical reasons for their nasal congestion.
 When considering this specific problem, also consider allergies – something as simple as a new pillow may be the culprit.